 Place the butter into a pot and cook, stirring, until it browns.
 Remove from the heat and let cool, but not to the point that it solidifies, about 5 minutes.

 Whip the eggs and egg yolks together with the granulated sugar until thick and fluffy.
 Sift the flour and baking powder together in a bowl, then fold into the whipped egg mixture.
 Add the butter and mix until incorporated.
 Add the sour cream, milk and vanilla seeds and mix until it comes together.
 Transfer to a piping bag.

-Spray eighteen 2 3/4-by-1 1/4-by-1 1/4-inch mini rectangular cake molds with cooking spray.
-Arrange the sliced figs in the molds (overlapping is okay).
-Sprinkle about 1 tablespoon brown sugar on top of each.
-Fill the molds with the cake batter about three-quarters of the way full.
+Spray two 12-cup muffin tins generously with cooking spray.
+Arrange the sliced figs in the muffin cups (overlapping is okay).
+Sprinkle about 2 teaspoons brown sugar on top of each.
+Fill the muffin cups with the cake batter about three-quarters of the way full.
 Bake until golden brown and a toothpick inserted in the edges comes out clean, about 15 minutes.
-Allow to cool slightly before removing from the molds.
+Allow to cool slightly before removing from the muffin cups.

 For the sweet ricotta: Meanwhile, put the ricotta in a large fine-mesh sieve set over a bowl and let drain for 30 minutes.
 Discard the liquid.
 Stir in the confectioners' sugar, vanilla and salt until smooth.
 Reserve until ready to serve.